yurivin/TangemTest/description.md

 ## Add new signatory (card)

 1. Press `Scan` button
-2. Scan manager card
+2. Scan second user card
-3. Press `Add card to a user`
+3. Press `Grant Permission`
-4. Scan manager card and hold it till countdown ends
+4. Scan user card and hold it till countdown ends
 5. Wait for `Transaction has been sent` message
+6. Press `Scan` button
+7. Scan manager card
+8. Press `Add card to a user`
+9. Scan manager card and hold it till countdown ends
+10. Wait for `Transaction has been sent` message

+Steps 1-5 can be skipped, if genesis block contains transaction that gives permissions for manager to add signatory to the user.

 # Suggestions